Indian People's Front: Disbandment

 In December 1992, the Communist Party of India (Marxist–Leninist) Liberation held its fifth congress in Kolkata.
 Following which the party came out of the underground and eventually disbanded the Indian People's Front in 1994.
-The Samajik Parivartan Rally (Social Change Rally) on 18 March 1994, was the last rally called by the front.
-The rally was reported to been a gathering of tens of thousands of bare-footed and starving workers who had marched to Patna from all over Bihar; some having traveled over 100 km on foot to reach the venue.
+The Samajik Parivartan Rally (Social Change Rally) on 18 March 1994 was the last rally called by the front.
+The rally was reported to have been a gathering of tens of thousands of bare-footed and starving workers who had marched to Patna from all over Bihar; some having traveled over 100 km on foot to reach the venue.
 At the time, political observers described the front to be the fastest growing leftist movement in India.
 From 1995 onward the party began contesting elections on its own, substituting the role of the former front.

 Affiliated organisations

 The Indian People's Front (IPF) had a number of unorganised sector unions in Bihar.